Edirne: Economy

 Edirne's economy largely depends on agriculture.
 73% of the working population work in agriculture, fishing, forests and hunting.
 The lowlands are productive.
 Corn, sugar beets and sunflowers are the leading crops.
 Melons, watermelons, rice, tomatoes, eggplants and viniculture are important.

-Textiles, cross-border trade, and education, with Thracian University, are also significant contributors to the city's vibrant and developing economy.
+The through highway that connects Europe to Istanbul, Anatolia and the Middle East passes through Edirne.

+Industry is developing.
+Agriculture-based industries (agro-industries) are especially important for the city's economy.